uf-mil/mil/docs/development/contributing.md

 https://help.github.com/en/desktop/contributing-to-projects/committing-and-reviewing-changes-to-your-project)

 ## Creating a pull request
-Now that your changes have been commited, it's time to submit them to be reviewed and then merged into the repository on Github.
+Now that your changes have been committed, it's time to submit them to be reviewed and then merged into the repository on Github.

 Follow [Github's guide for creating pull requests](https://help.github.com/en/desktop/contributing-to-projects/creating-a-pull-request)

 ## Request and wait for review
-To ensure our code quality and robot safety, we require all code to be reviewed by atleast one developer before merging.
+To ensure our code quality and robot safety, we require all code to be reviewed by at least one developer before merging.
 If you have a friend in MIL or someone with a good knowledge of the things you changed, you can assign them as a reviewer on Github.
 If it has been a few days and no one has looked at your pull request, you can also bug people in slack.
 We strive for a 24hour turn around for the first review.